ajhyttin/blica/README.md

 > test5()

 Test should finish in minutes and give MCS value close to 1.
-These tests run only a single seed: you might want to call blica several times and select the best run according to likelihood value obtained, to disregard runs that converge to a local optima.
+These tests run only a single seed: you might want to call blica several (e.g. 3) times and select the best run according to likelihood value obtained, to disregard runs that converge to a local optima.

-How to use Blica in your use case should be apparent from the code of the tests in test.R.
+How to use Blica in a use case should be apparent from the code of the tests in test.R.

 Contact:
 --------

-If you cannot solve any problems yourself
+If you cannot solve any problems yourself contact:

 Antti Hyttinen
 ajhyttin@gmail.com